 This section reports on some of the most important ‘traditional’ SEO factors which influence search.

-The search rankings data illustrates where the website (or GMB listing) of a business ranks for the top five most relevant keywords for the business category.
+The search rankings data illustrates where the website (or GMB listing) of a business ranks for the business category's top five most relevant keywords.

 Local Business Listings

-For local businesses, it's critical that their address and contact information is correct and consistent across the web.
-This provides reliable information to Google about the business and also ensures that customers have an anchor point to visit the business.
+For local businesses, it's critical that their address and contact information is correct and consistent online — this provides reliable information to Google about the business and also ensures that customers have an anchor point to visit the business.

 This section shows the most powerful and relevant online directories and citation sites, reporting on whether a listing for that business is found.
-If there is a listing, we check if the information is correct and consistent, highlighting any errors which may need attention.
+If there is a listing, we check if the information is correct and consistent, then highlight any errors which might need attention.

 Reviews and Ratings